IsipMervie/Charism_fullstack/frontend/DEPLOYMENT.md

 # Frontend Deployment Guide

 ## Overview
-This frontend is deployed separately from the backend on Vercel as a static React application.
+This frontend is deployed separately from the backend on Render as a static React application.

 ## Prerequisites
 - Node.js 16+ installed
-- Vercel CLI installed: `npm i -g vercel`
-- Vercel account and project created
+- Render account and project created

 ## Environment Setup
 1. Copy `env_template_safe.txt` to `.env.local`